spences10/scottspence.com/posts/2021/11/03/fathom-analytics-with-svelte/index.md

 If you're not familiar with Svelte the the `$:` might look a bit funky, you can learn more about it on the [Svelte Reactivity/Declarations] tutorial.
-The `&&` is a shortcircuit evaluation to if there's no `browser` then `Fathom.trackPageview()` wont run.
+The `&&` is a short circuit evaluation to if there's no `browser` then `Fathom.trackPageview()` wont run.